 NEW ONLINE RELEASE

-MoMI is partnering with Kino Lorber to bring Epicentro directly to Museum members and patrons to view from home.
+MoMI is pleased to partner with the filmmakers to bring Coded Bias directly to Museum members and patrons to view from home.
 To support the Museum, please use the link below to watch the film.

-View Epicentro from home using this link (Tickets: $12).
+View Coded Bias from home using this link (Tickets: $12/$8 MoMI members).

 A portion of ticket sales benefits the Museum and its staff.